Proven-Paradox/shaper-system/Handbook.md

 Range: Melee
 Targets: 1 Square
 Cost: 5 MP
-Effect: You and all allies in the same Square regain HP equal to a ten-sided die roll.
+Effect: You and all allies in the same Square regain HP equal to a die roll.
 Scaling: Scaling: At Hero Tier 2, you may increase the cost of this Ability by 8 MP to increase the number of dice healed by 1.
 Description: A burst of healing energy that heals all allies in a small area.
 This can be a few notes in a rousing song, a blast of healing light, channeling energy from enslaved spirits into your allies, a release of medical nano-bots, and similar ways of healing friends in an area.